AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

 2. **Execution:** `Main` calls `command.execute(expenseManager, ui)` without special casing. `ByeCommand` logs a concise INFO message and calls `Ui#showGoodbye`.
 3. **Exit signalling:** After execution, `Main` queries `command.isExit()`, which `ByeCommand` overrides to return `true`.
 Once `Main` receives `true`, the run loop terminates cleanly.

-The sequence diagram stored at `docs/diagrams/bye-sequence.puml` captures this flow.
-Rendering it clarifies that no other component interacts with the exit decision, preserving a single exit pathway.
+The sequence diagram stored at `docs/diagrams/bye-sequence.puml` captures this flow, showing that no other component interacts with the exit decision, preserving a single exit pathway.

+#### Logging

+`ByeCommand` logs a concise INFO message upon execution for audit trail purposes.

-#### Rationale
+#### Design Rationale

-- **Testability:** Unit tests can now instantiate `ByeCommand` directly, verifying both the farewell message and the exit flag without running the whole application loop (`ByeCommandTest` demonstrates this).
-- **Extensibility:** If we later introduce persistence, `ByeCommand` can flush data stores before returning, while non-exit commands remain unaffected.
+The `ByeCommand` integrates exit logic into the command framework rather than using special-case handling in `Main`.
+This design improves testability (unit tests can instantiate `ByeCommand` directly) and extensibility (future persistence operations can be added to the command without affecting other components).

 #### Alternatives Considered

-- **Direct system exit:** Calling `System.exit(0)` inside `ByeCommand` was rejected because it would complicate testing and bypass finally blocks or future shutdown hooks.
+- **Direct system exit:** Calling `System.exit(0)` inside `ByeCommand` was rejected because it complicates testing and bypasses finally blocks or future shutdown hooks.
-- **Flag in Main:** Another option was a mutable boolean toggled inside `Main` after recognising `bye`.
-This still requires special casing and scatters exit logic.
+- **Flag in Main:** Using a mutable boolean in `Main` was rejected because it requires special-case handling and scatters exit logic.

-By keeping farewell handling within the command framework, orCASHbuddy maintains a coherent abstraction and prepares for richer lifecycle management in subsequent releases.

 ***